BeaconCMS/beacon/ROADMAP.md

   - Create a Plausible plugin
 ### Better integration between Beacon and your existing Phoenix app
   - Remove limitations of current mix tasks to install and add new sites to existing apps, potentially using Igniter
+  - Support Windows
+  - Support other major database vendors as MySQL, MSSQL, and SQLite
   - Introduce Beacon.Test to help test resources and lifecycles
 ### General
 - Built-in SEO tools